Also known as: Klein-Waardenburg syndrome and Waardenburg-Shah syndrome

 - Slight increased risk for muscle tumor called rhabdomyosarcoma

-Waardenburg syndrome is a group of conditions passed down through families that involve deafness and pale skin, hair, and eye color.
+Waardenburg syndrome is a group of conditions passed down through families.
+The syndrome involves deafness and pale skin, hair, and eye color.

-Waardenburg syndrome is inherited as an autosomal dominant trait, meaning only one parent has to pass on the faulty gene for a child to be affected.
+Waardenburg syndrome is most often inherited as an autosomal dominant trait.
+This means only one parent has to pass on the faulty gene for a child to be affected.

-Type III (Klein-Waardenburg syndrome) and type IV (Waardenburg-Shah syndrome) are more rare.
+Type III (Klein-Waardenburg syndrome) and type IV (Waardenburg-Shah syndrome) are rarer.

 The multiple types of this syndrome result from defects in different genes.
 Most people with this disease have a parent with the disease, but the symptoms in the parent can be quite different from those in the child.